CortexIntelligentAutomation/docs/content/en/docs/2025.3/Guides/user-guides/user-interfaces/gateway/dev/flow-editor/right-panel/overview.md

 ---
 title: "Overview"
 linkTitle: "Overview"
-description: "Summary and Anatomy of the Right Panel."
+description: "Summary and anatomy of the Right Panel."
 weight: 10
 ---